 When conducting inspections, the NRC inspector reviews an appropriate sample of selected procedures, events, and operations; the inspector is not expected to monitor all the activities in progress, or to document every minor discrepancy that occurs.
 As part of maintaining a focus on safety, inspectors continually use NRC requirements, inspection procedures, industry standards, regional and headquarters guidance, and their own training and insight to make judgments about which issues are worth pursuing and which are not.

 To communicate effectively, inspection reports must reflect judgment and prioritization with: (1) significant safety issues discussed in appropriate detail; and (2) less significant issues being succinctly discussed.
-To maintain some consistency in how minor issues are treated, report writers must recognize certain “thresholds of significance,” that is, they must use similar criteria in deciding whether an issue is important enough to document, important enough to track or follow up, etc.
+To maintain some consistency in how minor issues are treated, report writers must recognize certain “thresholds of significance,” that is, they must use similar criteria in deciding whether an issue is important enough to document, important enough to track or follow up, etc. When determining if significance is Minor/more-than-Minor, use any applicable IMCs/enforcement guidance.

 The NRC Enforcement Policy and NRC Enforcement Manual acknowledge that some violations of minor safety, safeguards, environmental, and regulatory concern are below the level of significance of Severity Level (SL) SL-IV violations.
 Because of their minor nature, these “minor” violations are not the subject of formal enforcement action and are not usually documented in inspection reports.
 However, the licensee must take corrective action to resolve these minor violations.